Board of Advisors

 Prior to joining EBRD, Ms. Sjöborg served as a consultant for the Privatization Ministry of the Republic of Poland, where she took part in the assessments of the Polish pharmaceutical industry operating in the private sector.
 From 1986 until 1988, she worked as a System Engineer at Questech, Inc. (now CACI Technologies) in Arlington, VA.

 Ms. Sjöborg obtained a B.S. in Computer Engineering from The Moore School of Electrical Engineering in 1985, an M.S. in Economics from the University of Nice, and an M.B.A. in Finance from Wharton in 1992.
 She lives in London with her husband, Mattias Sjöborg, and their three children.

 President, Lazard Ltd

-Mr. Stern earned a BS (Phi Betta Kappa) from Duke University.
-He also received an MBA from the University of Pennsylvania, Wharton School, and an MSE from The Moore School of Engineering and Applied Science at the University of Pennsylvania.
+Mr. Stern earned a BS from Duke University.
+He also received an MBA from the University of Pennsylvania, Wharton School and an MSE from the School of Engineering and Applied Science at the University of Pennsylvania.

 Mr. Harlan Stone (C’80)

 President and CEO, HMTX Industries

 Harlan is the President and CEO of HMTX Industries LLC, a global enterprise headquartered in Norwalk, CT consisting of a group of companies that manufacture and distribute decorative building materials.
 The HMTX family includes Halstead, the leading supplier of luxury vinyl tile (LVT) to The Home Depot; Metroflor, its signature residential brand in North America; Teknoflor, its focused health-care and institutional brand; Aspecta, its high-end global contract brand for architects and designers; and Vertex, the foundation of the international supply chain for HMTX.